psemicol/tf2multiagentrl/readme.md

  [multiagent-particle-envs by openai](https://github.com/openai/multiagent-particle-envs).

 ## Code Structure
-We provide the code for the agents in tf2marl/agents and a finished training loop with logging powered by sacred in train.py.
+We provide the code for the agents in tf2marl/agents and a finished training loopwith logging powered by sacred in train.py.

 We denote lists of variables corresponding to each agent with the suffix `_n`, i.e.